Integralist/Fresh-Install/README.md

 - [https://github.com/tpope/vim-classpath](https://github.com/tpope/vim-classpath) (fix some Java `$PATH` details)
 - [https://github.com/tpope/vim-clojure-static/](https://github.com/tpope//vim-clojure-static/) (Clojure formatting stuff)

-You'll need two consoles open:
+You'll need three consoles open:

 1. `vim`
 2. `lein repl`
+3. `lein new compojure my-project`

 Then once the REPL is started, inside of Vim run the command `:Connect` and select the REPL you want to connect to and then enter the port number Leiningen provided when it started up.